 Morning after breakfast, drive to Kerung (250 Kms).
 Dinner & overnight stay at the hotel in Kerung.

 After breakfast, check out from hotel for Kathmandu.
 On arrival, dinner & Overnight stay at the hotel in Kathmandu.

 After a leisurely breakfast, check out from hotel.
 Get assistance for transfer to airport.
 Depart for home or next destination rejuvenated with the blessings of Lord Shiva and the absolving pilgrimage to Kailash Mansarovar.

 Casual wears and comfortable walking shoes are recommended to travel to Tibet.
 Be sure to bring warm clothing as nights and early mornings can be quite chilly to downright cold.
-Indian woman Pilgrims are strictly advised not to war Sari.
-Bring all the film, medicine, cosmetics, personal toilet items etc. that you will need from home as these are difficult if not impossible to obtain on the way.
+Indian woman Pilgrims are strictly advised not to wear Sari.
+Bring all the medicines, cosmetics, personal toilet items etc. that you need at home as these are difficult (if not impossible) to obtain on the way.
 A small first aid kit is also a good idea.
-Also quite useful to have a route map, to know where you are going and have been each day.
+Also, quite useful to have a route map, to know where you are going and have been each day.